 Dr. Banks must prepare the treated tooth to fit the dental crown properly.
 He’ll gently etch into the tooth enamel.
 The amount of enamel removed depends on the thickness of the crown.
 Then, he’ll take an impression of your tooth, which he sends to a dental technician to create the crown.

 Dr. Banks will color-match the tooth so the crown blends in with the smile.
 He may also make impressions of the jaw opposite of the treated tooth so the crown matches your teeth.
-Once the crown is complete, Dr. Banks will double-check the shape and size of the crown and make adjustments as needed before cementing the crown to the tooth.
+Once the crown is complete, Dr. Banks will double-check the shape and size of the crown and make adjustments as needed.
+Finally, he’ll cement the crown to the tooth.

 You can care for dental crowns like natural teeth.
 You can brush and floss your crown using a soft-bristled toothbrush and non-abrasive toothpaste.
 Tooth crowns can last ten to fifteen years with the proper care.
 Maintaining a good oral hygiene routine and visiting the dentist regularly will help the crowns stay bright and last.